shahanakattil/ai-in-a-day/03-knowledge-mining/README.md

     ![The function to add an abstract](media/add-abstract.png)

 5. Run the following to create a new abstract.
-Be sure to replace the Azure Search account name (`aiinaday-cog-deploymentID`) and Azure Search API key references with the correct values.
+Be sure to replace the Azure Search account name (`aiinaday-cog-<inject key="DeploymentID" enableCopy="false"/>`) and Azure Search API key references with the correct values.

     ```powershell
     Add-Abstract 2020.09.25.20201616v1.json <<Account Name>> <<API Key>>